HELLRAISER (1987) & HELLBOUND: HELLRAISER II (1988)

 "UNDER THE SKIN: DOUG BRADLEY ON HELLRAISER II” - A continuation of the same interview from the Hellraiser disc.

 "BEING FRANK: SEAN CHAPMAN ON HELLRAISER II” - A continuation of the same interview from the Hellraiser disc.
-This is a bit more reveal, since Chapman is candid about his character’s lack of purpose in the film.
+This is a bit more revealing, since Chapman is candid about his character’s lack of purpose in the film.

 VINTAGE FEATURETTE - “Lost in the Labyrinth”